1. Knowledge Center

 • Isolate certain management emphasis areas (such as community protection zones)

-• Emphasize different management objectives between DMAs (such as Assets and Safety or Water)
+• Emphasize different management objectives between DiMAs (such as Assets and Safety or Water)

 • Restrict management options (remove specific treatment opportunities)

-• Restrict certain areas from Planning (remove DMAs from the planning completely)
+• Restrict certain areas from Planning (remove DiMAs from the planning process completely)

 • Existing project boundaries for subsequent treatment sequencing, layout and contract preparation

-• Threatened, endangered and/or sensitive species protected activity centers/habitat (spotted owl, northern goshawk, sage grouse habitat)
+• Threatened, endangered and/or sensitive species protected activity centers/habitat (e.g., spotted owl, northern goshawk, sage grouse habitat, etc.)

-• Special land use designations (inventoried roadless areas, recreation areas, open space, etc)
+• Special land use designations (e.g., inventoried roadless areas, recreation areas, open space, etc.)